Untitled

 Course Description

 This writing course introduces students to research methods across social science disciplines.
-Topics include various methodologies (e.g., interviewing, questionnaires, observation, literature search, data collection), presentation formats (e.g., written vs. oral), and APA documentation procedures.
+Topics include various methodologies (e.g., interviewing, questionnaires, observation, literature search, data collection), presentation formats (e.g., written vs. oral), and APA style documentation procedures.
 It also examines library and web-based research techniques.
 This course fulfills the research and writing intensive requirement.
 Students must complete a final research paper with a grade of C- or better in order to pass this course.
 Prerequisite: English Composition

 Essential Objectives